 Each lane (there are six in total at the Whistle Punks Bristol venue) has two targets and a maximum of ten people are allowed to throw per lane.
 So you should find that you get plenty of practice throws and tutorials from your instructor.

-Top Tip: During our session, we were told multiple times to loosen up and release tension in our upper bodies in order to throw better.
-Remember that one for your own session!
+Top Tip: During our session, we were told multiple times to loosen up and release tension in our upper bodies to throw better.
+Remember that one for your session!

 Tournaments and prizes

-At Whistle Punks, alongside the scoring mentioned above, there are also a couple of places at the corners of the board, which are worth a whopping seven points each!
+At Whistle Punks, there are also a couple of places at the corners of the board, which are worth a whopping seven points each!

 Each Whistle Punk session lasts for 70 minutes so there’s plenty of opportunity to score lots of points.